Otto Pérez Molina

-On 2 September 2015, beset by corruption allegations and having been stripped of his immunity by Congress the day earlier, Pérez presented his resignation.
-He was arrested on 3 September 2015.
-Perez has remained in custody since his 2015 arrest.
+On September 2, 2015, beset by corruption allegations and having been stripped of his immunity by Congress the day earlier, Pérez presented his resignation.
+He was arrested on September 3, 2015.
+Following his arrest, Pérez remained in prison until he was released on bond in January 2024; prior to his release, Pérez received convictions and jail sentences in 2022 and 2023.

 Military career

-Pérez is a graduate of Guatemala's National Military Academy (Escuela Politécnica), the School of the Americas and of the Inter-American Defense College.
+Pérez is a graduate of Guatemala's National Military Academy (Escuela Politécnica), the School of the Americas, and of the Inter-American Defense College.

 He has served as Guatemala's Director of Military Intelligence and as inspector-general of the army.
-In 1983 he was a member of the group of army officers who backed Defence Minister Óscar Mejía's coup d'état against de facto president Efraín Ríos Montt.
+In 1983, he was a member of the group of army officers who backed Defence Minister Óscar Mejía's coup d'état against de facto president Efraín Ríos Montt.

 While serving as chief of military intelligence in 1993, he was instrumental in forcing the departure of President Jorge Serrano.
 The president had attempted a "self-coup" by dissolving Congress and appointing new members to the Supreme Court (Corte Suprema de Justicia).
 (See 1993 Guatemalan constitutional crisis.)

 In the wake of that event, Guatemala's human rights ombudsman, Ramiro de León Carpio, succeeded as president, according to the constitution.
 He appointed Pérez as his presidential chief of staff, a position he held until 1995.
 Considered a leader of the Guatemalan Army faction that favored a negotiated resolution of the 30-year-long Guatemalan Civil War, Pérez represented the military in the negotiations with guerrilla forces.
 They achieved the 1996 Peace Accords.

 Between 1998 and 2000, Pérez represented Guatemala on the Inter-American Defense Board.